Adam Jackson - Co-Founder & CEO

 Jay is also a licensed pilot, certified SCUBA diver and an avid golfer.

-Ian Tong - Medical Director
+Ian Tong, MD - Chief Medical Officer

 Ian is also Clinical Assistant Professor (affiliated) at Stanford University Medical School and has staff privileges at the VA Palo Alto Health Care System.
 Before Doctor On Demand, Ian had multiple medical leadership roles including former Stanford Internal Medicine Chief Resident, Founder and Medical Director of THRIVE (The Health Resource Initiative for Veterans Everywhere) and Co-Medical Director of the Arbor Free Clinic.